Busan Suyeong Sewage Treatment Plant

 About Busan Suyeong Sewage Treatment Plant

-Korea’s largest MBR incorporates a completely underground 100 MLD ZeeWeed MBR design, making room for a residential park.
+One of Korea’s largest MBRs incorporates a completely underground 100 MLD ZeeWeed MBR design, making room for a residential park.

 As the second largest city in Korea, Busan is home to more than 3.5 million people.
 When the city decided to replace the aging Suyeong conventional sewage treatment plant (STP), it faced a number of challenges, including strict discharge effluent quality requirements and limited land area for construction.